biancashouse/flutter_callouts/README.md

 - pop up a callout that points to a target widget
 - pop up a callout that has no target, but can be positioned on the screen
-- pop up a callout as a Toast in a variety of positions (using an Alignment properyy)
+- pop up a callout as a Toast in a variety of positions (using an Alignment property)
 <!-- // end of #include -->

 <!-- #include readme-features.md -->